Intersectional Discussion Groups

 Queer Jewish Students Discussion Group

 Come join us for our bi-weekly discussion group about the intersections of being Jewish and Queer.
 All are welcome!
-Shabbat Dinner to follow in the Interfaith Chapel.
+Shabbat dinner to follow.

 Queer Students of Color

-Come join Queer Students of Color for a discussion about intersectional issues that queer people of color face.
-Our goal is to create a group where queer students of color feel comfortable and accepted and can talk about issues they face on campus, in the workplace, at home, or anywhere else.
-This discussion group will meet on a regular basis during the spring semester.
+Come join us for a discussion about intersectional issues that queer people of color face on campus, in the workplace, at home, or anywhere else.
 Come check us out!

 Safe Haven Group

-A weekly gathering for support and discussion at this time of political transition , this group aims to provide a safe supportive space to those students impacted directly or indirectly by the American political transition, policy shifts and social upheaval therein.
-We imagine it being a challenge to navigate being in a competitive academic setting and at the same time being affected by the toxicity of the current geopolitical environment.
+This group provides a safe supportive space for students impacted directly or indirectly by the American political transition, policy shifts, and social upheaval therein.
 These impacts may include but are not limited to crises of immigration, bias incidents and discrimination, and uncertainty about the future.
 In addition to helping you feel supported, the experience of being in a group can also help you to provide support for others in similar circumstances.

 We welcome undergraduate and graduate students to share their experiences as they strive to balance very different contexts and realities.
 The group will meet once weekly during the spring semester and will be co-facilitated by therapists from the University Counseling Center.